Laryngeal cancer (laryngeal carcinoma): Find info & doctors

 Medical treatment of laryngeal cancer

-Laryngeal cancer treatment depends on
+The treatment of laryngeal cancer depends on

-• where the lump is located,
+• where the tumor is located,

-• how big it is and
+• how large it is and

-• which stage of cancer was diagnosed.
+• what stage of cancer has been diagnosed.

-Surgery for early stage laryngeal cancer
+Surgery for early-stage laryngeal cancer

 If this is not possible, the larynx is opened with a scalpel.